Minecraft425HD/VintageStory-MCreator/README.md

 https://www.patreon.com/posts/123403572?pr=true

 Important:
---------VINTAGESTORY has to be installed at DEFAULT directories--------
+--------VINTAGESTORY has to be installed at DEFAULT directory--------

 Automatic Install (Recommended):